SaiKoya/terraform-workshop/lab_03/README.md

 ### Add configuration for remote storage in Azure

+Change directory into a folder specific to this lab.
+For example: cd terraform-workshop/lab_03/.

+> Authenticate as instructed by Lab 01 if necessary

 This exercise uses the storage account and resource group from the previous lab to configure remote state.

 Modify the backend block in `main.tf` so that it uses the resources defined in lab 02.
 It should look similar to the below configuration.